squareboat/flash/README.md

 # License

 The MIT License.
+Please see [License File](LICENSE.md) for more information.
 Copyright © SquareBoat 2016